5 Things to Consider About Taxable Municipal Bonds

 However, taxable munis do have some risks.
 Here are two of the most prominent:

-3. The relatively small size of the market
+4. The relatively small size of the market could pose liquidity problems.

-Although issuance has risen recently, the taxable muni market is much smaller than many other fixed income markets, as illustrated in the chart below.
-Smaller markets are generally less liquid than larger ones, like the Treasury market, which means that it can be more difficult to sell your bond if you need to.
+The amount of newly issued taxable munis has been declining recently.
+Couple this with the fact that the taxable muni market is much smaller than many other fixed income markets, as illustrated in the chart below, and investors may have a find time finding enough taxable munis to achieve adequate diversification.
+Additionally, smaller markets are generally less liquid than larger ones, like the Treasury market, which means that it can be more difficult to sell your bond if you need to.
 Therefore, we suggest that if you're considering taxable munis, plan on holding them until maturity.
 The smaller market and lower liquidity of taxable munis is also an issue for investors in funds like exchange-traded funds (ETFs) or mutual funds.

 Due partly to the size of the market, there aren't many mutual funds or ETFs that invest solely in taxable municipal bonds.
 In fact, there is only one open-ended ETF that we know of that invests in taxable municipal bonds and doesn't use leverage.
 Leverage generally means using borrowed funds to try to amplify returns.
 However, leverage can also amplify negative returns.
 Bonds that are less liquid are generally more volatile in times of market stress.